iwongu/blogae/README.md

  * Supports Atom feed.
  * Live preview in editor view.
  * Supports photo section from G+ photos (a.k.a.
 Picasa).
 And yes, you can select your non-public photos too.
 It requires some extra configuration in your GAE and blogae configs.
+ * No native support for commenting.
+The blogae is focusing on writing posts.
+You still use 3rd party commenting tools like disqus.
+You can also use other social tools like Google +1, Facebook Like, Tweet buttons.
+See the demo blog.
+It has all these tools.
+ * User scripts to automate some of your writing.
+For example, you can write a script in js to sanitize some htmls that you paste into the editor.

 Demo